Darren Byfield: Management career

+In July 2023, Byfield returned to former club Walsall as a first-team coach.

 Personal life

 He married pop singer Jamelia in June 2008, before the pair filed for divorce in November 2009.
 Together they had a daughter, Tiani, on 21 October 2005.
 During their relationship he was also step-father to Teja, was born in 2001.
-In contrast to the WAGs stereotype, Jamelia was in fact a much more famous celebrity than Byfield.
+In contrast to the WAGs stereotype, Jamelia was considered to be a more famous celebrity than Byfield.
 This led to embarrassment for Byfield when Jamelia became engaged in a public spat with Alex Curran, wife of Steven Gerrard; Curran told OK! magazine that "[Jamelia will] be glad to know I don't know her boyfriend's name but Steven thinks he's lower than a non-league footballer."
 At the time of the quote Byfield was playing for Millwall F.C. of League One, the third highest tier of English football.

+The couple divorced in November 2009, after 17 months of marriage.